beccadax/Characters/README.md

 Characters.framework
 ================

-**Important Note:** This code has literally **never been run**, largely because Beta 6 crashes constantly when I'm in a file with an XCTestCase.
-Consider it a proof of concept.

 `Characters` is a Swift string type with integer-based indexing.
 It has the same interface as a `String`, except all the indices are `Int`s instead of `String.Index`es.
 That means every index is an `Int` and every range is a `Range<Int>`.

-(Well, there's one other difference: `Characters` does not toll-free bridge to `NSString`.
+(Well, there's one other difference: `Characters` does not toll- free bridge to `NSString`.
 Sorry.)

 The simplest way to get a `Characters` instance is through `String`'s new `characters` property:

+    import Characters

-    let chars = "Hello, world?".characters
+    var chars = "Hello, world!".characters                      // "Hello, world!"
-    chars[12] = "!"
-    println(chars.string)           // Hello, world!
+    chars[0]                                                    // "H"
+    chars.replaceRange(7...11, with: "Swift")
+    chars                                                       // "Hello, Swift!"

-You should also be able to manipulate the `characters` property directly to change the underlying string:
+You can manipulate the `characters` property directly to change the string it belongs to:

-    var str = "Hello, world?"
+    var str = "Hello, world!"
-    str.characters[12] = "!"
-    println(str)            // Hello, world!
+    str.characters[0]                                           // "H"
+    str.characters.replaceRange(6...11, with: "Swift")
+    str                                                         // "Hello, Swift!"

 You can also just construct `Characters` instances like any other type, or by using a string literal anywhere Swift expects a `Characters` instance.

+    let moreChars: Characters = "Hello, Swift!"

 Implementation
 -----------